-For lower back pain relief, research over the past 20 years has consistently shown chiropractic treatment, without the use of drugs or surgery, to be up to twice as effective as medicine and physiotherapy.
+Research over the past 20 years has consistently shown chiropractic treatment, without the use of drugs or surgery, to be up to twice as effective as medicine and physiotherapy for back pain relief.

 85% of people suffer back pain at some stage in their life.
 Injury may occur from acute trauma such as a car accident or fall.
 In many instances, it is the result of months or years of accumulated stress from poor posture, work habits, lack of fitness and flexibility, and faulty joint mechanics.

 A spinal problem is commonly blamed on muscles, however more often it irritates the nerves.
 Therefore, pain, numbness, pins and needles or weakness may be felt anywhere in the body, eg legs.
 Back pain is the second most common reason for visits to the doctor’s office.

 As long as it is healthy and functioning correctly, the low back can withstand tremendous forces without injury.
 However, if the low back is out of alignment or has weakened supporting muscles, then something as simple as taking a bag of groceries out of the boot of their car, picking something up off the floor, or even simply bending down to pat the cat can cause a low back injury.